yw110-1/INDE-577/Supervised Learning/Logistic Regression/README.md

 # Logistic Regression
-In this sub-repository we will model the probabilistic binary classification problem as a single neuron model with the *binary cross entropy loss function*.
+In this sub-repository, I will introduce logistic regression.
+We will model the probabilistic binary classification problem as a single neuron model with the *binary cross entropy loss function*.
 As with single neuron linear regression, we will train our neuron with stochastic gradient descent.

 ## Algorithm